tengstrand/lein-polylith/readme.md

 Part of the workspace will now look like this:<br>
 <img src="images/env-systems-05.png" width="50%">

 It’s possible to have more than one component that conforms to an interface.
-This can be useful if we want for to create a separate test system where one of the components is replaced by a fake implementation (see [test doubles](https://books.google.se/books?id=Csz3DAAAQBAJ&pg=PT248&lpg=PT248&dq=fake+test+double+alexander+tarlinder&source=bl&ots=LQ8VcKUdCF&sig=UuASn3TBj48EznuYvnTUBzlnlMY&hl=sv&sa=X&ved=0ahUKEwjrjprJ6f_bAhWGApoKHUDDB78Q6AEIXDAK#v=onepage&q&f=false)).
+This can be useful if we want to create a separate test system where one of the components is replaced by a fake implementation (see [test doubles](https://books.google.se/books?id=Csz3DAAAQBAJ&pg=PT248&lpg=PT248&dq=fake+test+double+alexander+tarlinder&source=bl&ots=LQ8VcKUdCF&sig=UuASn3TBj48EznuYvnTUBzlnlMY&hl=sv&sa=X&ved=0ahUKEwjrjprJ6f_bAhWGApoKHUDDB78Q6AEIXDAK#v=onepage&q&f=false)).

 Let’s create a fake implementation of the *address* interface:
 ```